oddluck/limnoria-plugins/TextArt/README.md

 pip install -r requirements.txt

 ```
-config protocols.irc.throttletime 0.0
 config plugins.TextArt.delay 0.5
 ```
-If you want delays < 1.0 seconds then disable Limnoria's throttling and use this plugin's delay option.
-0.5 is 2 lines per second for example.
-You can also use --delay with commands and override the delay with your own.
-Default delay config can be set per channel.
+Delay config can be set per channel.
 Set a value that won't get you kicked.
+You can also use --delay with commands to override this setting.

 ```
 !cq